 About The Program

-The Summer Institute in Global Mental Health (GMH) is an annual 6-day training program in the Group Interpersonal Psychotherapy and the World Health Organization’s (WHO) Mental Health Gap Humanitarian Intervention Guide (mhGAP-HIG) run by the Global Mental Health Lab at Teachers College.
-This training is designed for mental health and allied specialists, non-specialists, and students working with populations exposed to severe adversities and trauma.
+The Summer Institute in Global Mental Health is an annual training program designed for mental health and allied specialists, non-specialists, and students working with populations exposed to severe adversities and trauma.
+Specifically, participants of this 6-day training program learn to use Group Interpersonal Psychotherapy and the World Health Organization’s (WHO) Mental Health Gap Humanitarian Intervention Guide (mhGAP-HIG).

 - Offer hands-on, interactive learning of the WHO Group Interpersonal Psychotherapy manual focused on the basic principles, strategies, and techniques of Group IPT for treatment of depression and post-traumatic symptoms

 - Build knowledge on how Group IPT is adapted and implemented in low-resource settings for persons affected by extreme adversities.

 - Offer hands-on knowledge of the WHO mhGAP-HIG manual with emphasis on case identification of psychopathology in humanitarian settings